Csriso/iron-miner/README.md

 ## Backlog

-- Shop to improve health and attributes.
+- Shop to improve health and attributes.✔️

-- Trees with the same functionality of iron ores.

 - Improve collisions.

+- Add a boss and new enemies

 ## Proyect layout